domaindrivendev/Swashbuckle.WebApi/README.md

 #### GroupActionsBy ####

-Each operation can have one or more tags which are used by consumers for various reasons.
+Each operation can be assigned one or more tags which are then used by consumers for various reasons.
 For example, the swagger-ui groups operations according to the first tag of each operation.
 By default, this will be controller name but you can use this method to override with any value.

 #### OrderActionGroupsBy ####

-You can also specify a custom sort order for groups (as defined by GroupActionsBy) to dictate the order in which operations are listed.
+You can also specify a custom sort order for groups (as defined by __GroupActionsBy__) to dictate the order in which operations are listed.
 For example, if the default grouping is in place (controller name) and you specify a descending alphabetic sort order, then actions from a ProductsController will be listed before those from a CustomersController.
 This is typically used to customize the order of groupings in the swagger-ui.

 ### Modifying Generated Schemas ###

 Swashbuckle makes a best attempt at generating Swagger compliant JSON schemas for the various types exposed in your API.
 However, there may be occassions when more control of the output is needed.
-This is supported through the MapType and SchemaFilter options:
+This is supported through the __MapType__ and __SchemaFilter__ options:

     httpConfiguration
         .EnableSwagger(c =>